2022 Nissan LEAF Trim Levels, Configurations & Comparisons.

 The S is the base trim of the 2022 Nissan Leaf.
 It has a base price of $27,400.
 It has a touchscreen 8 inches across, plus a full kit of tech features.
 That includes Apple Car Play and Android Auto for smartphone connectivity, four USB ports for devices, a voice recognition system, onboard satellite radio, and a sound system with four speakers.
-It has convenience features as well, like push button start and proxmimity keyless entry.
+It has convenience features as well, like push-button start and proximity keyless entry.
 The S trim, as does all the other trims, comes with a portable charging cable and a quick-charge port.

 The SV is the second trim of the Leaf.
 It has a base price of $28,800.
 It adds on a selection of additional comfort and luxury features.
-These include heating for the front row of seats, plus heating for the steering wheel and a leather wrapping.
+These include heating for the front row of seats, plus heating for the steering wheel and leather wrapping.
 There is onboard navigation and adaptive cruise control to add to its suite of tech features, plus a set of fog lights.
 The sound system has been upgraded to six speakers instead of four.

 The whole value of the S Plus over the SV is down to whether you prefer to have the base motor or are willing to pay a little more to have the upgraded one with the increased horsepower and the expanded range.
 The Plus model resolves one of the biggest shortcomings of the base Leaf and provides you with a more fun driving experience, but it doesn't offer any major changes in terms of feature set besides that.